The Ground Needs Resting Myth is Actually Harmful To The Soil. Soil Never Needs Resting & A Fallow Can Damage The Soil‘s Microfauna.

 So often I hear people saying the ground needs resting between crops.
 I’m not sure why they think this.
 There’s no evidence that properly managed soil needs resting.
 Perhaps it is a story that’s been passed down for centuries and has just entered folklore.

-It probably comes from the fact that before we had artificial fertilisers, and understood soils and crops better, soil would sometimes become exhausted.
+It probably comes from the fact that before we had artificial fertilisers, and understood soils, composts and crops better, soil would sometimes become depleted of nutrients or “exhausted”.
 It would happen where successive crops were harvested and no nutrients organic matter was returned to the soil.
 And it could happen where pests and diseases were allowed to build up.

 I believe properly managed soil never needs resting.
 I believe it’s another gardening myth. but lets look at the argument why we should rest the land.